Diplocaulus: Function of the tabular horns

 Various hypotheses have been put forth to the purpose of these horns.
 One of the earliest suggestions, provided by S.W.
 Williston in 1909, was that they protected external gills, but in 1911 E.C.
 Case pointed out that there was slim evidence for this idea.
 Another hypothesis was provided in a dissertation, published by University of Kansas professor Herman Douthitt in 1917, which focused entirely on the anatomy of Diplocaulus.
 Douthitt argued that the most undisputed function was that the horns acted as a counterweight to offset the heavily-built forward part of the head which would have been difficult to lift otherwise.
 However, he also noted that this was probably not their primary function, and that they may have been maladaptive developments "as the result of some internal metabolic derangement".
+In his 1986 book, The Dinosaur Heresies, Robert Bakker speculated that Diplocaulus used its tabular horns for intraspecific combat, utilizing sweeping sideways motions of the head to inflict blunt-force poking and jabbing attacks.

 In 1951, E.C.
 Olson suggested that the horns could have supported skin flaps capable of assisting the animal in skate- or stingray-like locomotion.
 However, he admitted that his suggestion was entirely conjectural considering a lack of soft tissue evidence.
 He also briefly proposed other possible functions, such as the use of the broad head as a burrowing tool to escape predators or survive droughts.
 J.R.
 Beerbower revived the hypothesis that the horns were involved in respiration during his 1963 description of Diploceraspis, which was a close relative of Diplocaulus.
 His argument relied on the possibility that the horns supported operculum-like vertical pouches protecting external or internal gills.
-One possibility is that the shape was defensive, since even a large predator would have a hard time trying to swallow a creature with such a wide head.
+One possibility is that the shape was defensive, since even a large predator (such as Eryops) would have a hard time trying to swallow a creature with such a wide head.